juanpc2018/HW-Video-Gamma-vs.-Brightness/README.md

 if the Dark background becomes visible Brigtness setting is too much.

 LED BackLight setting also depends if viewed in Dark Room or Day Light.
-Eco Mode usually lowers/limits BackLight.
+Eco Mode usually limits BackLight.

+Some Tvs / Monitors have Side BackLight, this is for True BackLight, No Side-Light Panels.

 ¿what does Gamma setting have to do with all this...?
 Most people set Gamma at 0 and forget about it, but when is a true HW Gamma,